 East Netherlands research universities

-- Radboud University (Nijmegen), a century-old general research university, has over 15,000 staff and 19,000 undergraduate and graduate students.
-The university ranks in the top-75 globally in physical sciences and ; it includes the renowned Radboud University Institute for Molecules and Materials (IMM), which works on, for example, electron-correlated systems (such as solar cells), self-organizing molecules, and biomolecular systems in complex environments.
+- Radboud University (Nijmegen), a century-old general research university, has 5,600 staff and over 24,500 undergraduate and graduate students.
+The university ranks in the top-75 globally in physical sciences and; it includes the renowned Radboud University Institute for Molecules and Materials (IMM), which works on, for example, electron-correlated systems (such as solar cells), self-organizing molecules, and biomolecular systems in complex environments.

 - University of Twente (Enschede), a young, entrepreneurial engineering university, forms the core of Holland’s first innovative business campus.
-It has about 9,000 undergraduate and graduate students and about 3,300 staff, who focus on areas that have major impacts on society: such as water security and green energy.
+It has nearly 13,000 undergraduate and graduate students and about 3,800 staff, who focus on areas that have major impacts on society: such as water security and green energy.

 - Proximity to high-end public and public/private technology research gives companies access to the latest knowledge, infrastructure and collaborations.
 East Netherlands offers many such opportunities.